igrigorik/MCProxy/README.md

 - **Tool aggregation**: Connects to multiple upstream MCP servers (via `stdio` or `http`) and exposes an aggregated list of all their tools.
 - **Dynamic tool updates**: Listens for `toolListChanged` notifications from upstream servers and dynamically updates its aggregated tool list.
+- **Tool search**: When a large number of tools are available, automatically limit initial list and provide search functionality to search/update exposed tools on demand.

 ## Middleware System (TL;DR)

 The proxy includes a flexible middleware system for intercepting and modifying requests/responses:

 - **ClientMiddleware**: Operates on individual server calls (logging, tool filtering, payload inspection for security, etc)
-- **ProxyMiddleware**: Operates on aggregated tool/prompt/resources from servers (description enrichment, etc)
+- **ProxyMiddleware**: Operates on aggregated tool/prompt/resources from servers (description enrichment, tool search, etc)
-- **Built-in middleware**: Logging, tool filtering, description enrichment
+- **Built-in middleware**:
+  - **Logging**: Logs all operations with timing information per server
+  - **Tool filtering**: Filters tools based on configurable regex patterns (allow/disallow)
+  - **Tool security**: Inspects tool call inputs and blocks calls that match security rules
+  - **Tool enrichment**: Augments tool/prompt/resource descriptions (demo)
+  - **Tool search**: Provides intelligent tool management with selective exposure and search functionality
 - **JSON configuration**: Server-specific overrides and flexible configuration options

 For detailed middleware documentation, see [MIDDLEWARE.md](MIDDLEWARE.md).